Sangale1811/SignIn-SignUp-Login-With-LocalStorage/README.md

-# SignIn-SignUp with localstorage in React
+# SignIn-SignUp with LocalStorage in React

 This is simple project for signin and signup using React Js.
 I am using localstorage to store data.